TomiVidal99/ArchQT/README.md

 ./setup.sh
 ```

+After installation run `zsh` in the terminal to setup it up properly, this will be removed eventually.

 ### System Description

 This is completely automated arch install of the KDE desktop environment on arch using all the packages I use on a daily basis.